YANDA-SHAO/3DGEN/README.md

-# 3DGEN A Framework for Generating Custom-made Synthetic 3D Datasets for Civil Structure Analysis
+# 3DGEN
 __A synthetic Mesh-Image-Depth dataset Generation mehtod for Civil Structures__

-# Dataset of Beams
-__A synthetic mesh-image dataset for beams in structure engineering__
 <p align="center">
   <img src="./beam_images.png" alt="beam images">
 </p>

+The code are python, few
+Mesh: Trimesh

+# Dataset of Beams
-The purpose of building up this dataset is for monocular image based 3D beam reconstruction.
+__A synthetic mesh-image dataset for beams in structure engineering__ The purpose of building up this dataset is for monocular image based 3D beam reconstruction.

 The dataset can be download from the link below: